gramps-project/gramps-web-docs/docs/en/install_setup/multi-tree.md

 To add a user to a specific tree, simply add the `--tree TREEID` command line option to the add user command.
 You can also POST to the `/users/` endpoint with the `tree` property set in the JSON payload.

-User names and e-mail addresses are required to be unique across *all* trees.
+User names are required to be unique across *all* trees.
+E-mail addresses do not have to be unique (since Gramps Web API 3.22), so the same person can, for example, have accounts in several trees using a single e-mail address.

 ## Create a new tree